MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Abstract

 \section{Abstract}

 Robots designed for therapy and social interaction are often intended to evoke a sense of ``animacy'' in humans.
-While many robots have been developed to imitate appearance and joint movements, little attention has been paid to the effect of whole-body expansion and contraction---volume-changing movements observed in living organisms---on the perception of animacy.
-In this study, we designed and developed a mobile robot called ``MOFU (Morphing Fluffy Unit)'', which can perform whole-body expansion and contraction with a single motor and is covered with a fluffy exterior.
-MOFU adopts a ``Jitterbug'' structure, a geometric transformation mechanism that enables smooth volume change in diameter from approximately 210 mm to 280 mm using a single actuator.
-In addition, it is equipped with a differential two-wheel drive mechanism for locomotion.
-To evaluate the effect of expansion-contraction movements on animacy perception, we conducted an online survey using videos of MOFU's behavior.
+While many robots have been developed to imitate life-like appearance and joint movements, relatively little attention has been given to the effect of whole-body expansion and contraction---volume-changing movements commonly observed in living organisms---on perceived animacy.
+In this study, we developed MOFU (MOrphing Fluffy Unit), a mobile robot capable of whole-body expansion and contraction using a single motor enclosed within a fluffy exterior.
+MOFU employs a ``Jitterbug'' structure, a geometric transformation mechanism that enables smooth volume changes in diameter from approximately 210 mm to 280 mm with a single actuator.
+Additionally, it is equipped with a differential two-wheel drive mechanism for locomotion.
+We conducted an online survey using videos of MOFU's behavior to evaluate the effect of expansion--contraction movements on animacy perception.
 Participants rated their impressions using the Godspeed Questionnaire Series.
-First, we compared videos of MOFU in a stationary state with and without expansion-contraction and turning movements, and found that expansion-contraction significantly increased perceived animacy.
-Second, we hypothesized that presenting two MOFUs simultaneously would increase perceived animacy compared with a single presentation; however, this prediction was not supported, as no significant difference was observed.
-In addition, we conducted exploratory analyses comparing the four dual-robot motion conditions.
-Third, when expansion-contraction was combined with locomotion, the animacy ratings were higher than locomotion alone.
-These results suggest that volume-changing movements, such as expansion and contraction, can enhance the perception of animacy in robots, and that physical volume change should be considered as an important design element in future robot development aimed at shaping human impressions.
+First, we compared participants’ ratings across videos of MOFU in stationary states, with and without expansion--contraction, and separately, with and without rotational motion.
+Both the expansion--contraction and rotational movements independently increased perceived animacy.
+Second, we hypothesized that presenting two MOFUs simultaneously would enhance perceived animacy further; however, this prediction was not supported, as no significant difference was observed.
+Exploratory analyses were also performed across the four dual-robot motion conditions.
+Third, when expansion--contraction was combined with locomotion, animacy ratings were higher than for locomotion alone.
+These results suggest that volume-changing movements, such as expansion and contraction, enhance the perception of animacy in robots.
+Consequently, incorporating physical volume change may be an important design element in the development of future robots aimed at shaping human impressions.